iric-soft/epcy/README.rst

   - t\_pv: pvalue compute by `ttest\_ind`_

-subgroup\_predicted.xls
+condition\_predicted.xls
 -----------------------

-Using --full a secondary output file (subgroup\_predicted.xls) specify for each features if the sample as been correctly predicted.
+Using --full a secondary output file (condition\_predicted.xls) specify for each features if the sample as been correctly predicted.
 Build an heatmap with this output could help you to explore your data.
 More details coming soon.

   .. _MCC: https://en.wikipedia.org/wiki/Matthews_correlation_coefficient